sindrebenjamin/forum/README.md

 # Project Documentation

+IMPORTANT!
+Before doing any requests, you have to make a POST request to login to the app with Postman.

 This project is a simple REST API built with Express.js and Firebase Firestore as the datastore.
 It provides endpoints for user authentication and CRUD operations on 'Posts' data.

 ## Datastore